bimhud/bert-cpc-classification-multilabel/README.md

-# bert-toxic-comments-multilabel
+# bert-cpc-multilabel-classification
-Multilabel classification for Toxic comments challenge using Bert
+Multilabel classification for CPC marks using Bert using initial codes from BERT-TOXIC-COMMENTS-MULTILABEL, see the reference below

 This repository contains the Jupyter notebook for multilabel text classification using BERT.
 This is the accompanying code for the medium story https://medium.com/huggingface/multi-label-text-classification-using-bert-the-mighty-transformer-69714fa3fb3d.